 Slow Cooker Swedish Meatballs

 These Slow Cooker Swedish Meatballs are the ultimate lazy day comfort food!
 Super moist, and made with ground beef and ground pork, these delectable meatballs are well seasoned, and 100% cooked in the crockpot!
 No searing or baking involved!
-Just pop everything in your slow cooker, binge some Netflix, and boil egg noodles.
-Dinner effort level = 0.
+Just pop everything in your slow cooker, binge some Netflix, and boil egg noodles (or some other great sides for Swedish meatballs- listed below).
+Dinner effort level: zero.

 Making the meatballs